kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 -->

 ### Use case 1: Privileged Daemon Sets

-Privileged daemon sets are used to deploy networking (CNI), storage (CSI), and device plugins, kube-proxy, and other agents to Linux nodes.
-Currently, similar set-up and deployment operations utilize wins or proxies (i.e. CSI-proxy, HNS-Proxy) for Windows nodes.
-With Windows privileged containers, privileged daemon sets will also be available to deploy desired plugins and agents to Windows nodes.
+Privileged daemon sets are used to deploy networking (CNI), storage (CSI), device plugins, kube-proxy, and other components to Linux nodes.
+Currently, similar set-up and deployment operations utilize wins or dedicated proxies (i.e. CSI-proxy, HNS-Proxy) or these components are installed as services running on Windows nodes.
+With Windows privileged containers many of these components could run inside containers increasing consistency between how they are deployed and/or managed on Linux and Windows.
 For networking scenarios, host network mode will enable these privileged deployments to access and configure host network resources.

-Enablement of both host network mode and privileged containers will allow users to configure network policies between pods and the hosts.
-Privileged containers will also enable service mesh support on Windows by enabling the creation of an init container that can configure HNS.

-### Use case 2: Node plugin containers
-Windows privileged containers would also enable deployment of single privileged containers to Windows nodes.
-Other functionalities that could be enabled with privileged containers in or out of daemon set deployment include device enumeration, monitoring add-ons, among others.

 Some interesting scenario examples:

 - Cluster API
 - CSI Proxy
 - Logging Daemons

+### Use case 2: Administrative tasks

+Windows privileged containers would also enable a wide variety of administrative tasks without requiring cluster operations to log onto each Windows nodes.
+Tasks like installing security patches, collecting specific event logs, etc could all be done via deployments of privileged containers.

 ### Notes/Constraints/Caveats (Optional)